pusherosu/Python-Scripts/twitchbot/README.md

 Twitch chat logger

-This utility captures chat information and dumps it into an sql database for later use.\n The current version also supports rudimentary !commands
+This utility captures chat information and dumps it into an sql database for later use.
+The current version also supports rudimentary !commands

 Needed files: